cli-with

 with version

-For CI/CD or automation, use --password-file to avoid interactive prompts:
+For CI/CD or automation, avoid interactive prompts using either --password or --password-file.

 # Store password securely in a temp file (restricted permissions)